SQuent/helm-kuma-ingress-watcher/charts/kuma-ingress-watcher/README.md

 ![Version: 0.1.1](https://img.shields.io/badge/Version-0.1.1-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 1.1.1](https://img.shields.io/badge/AppVersion-1.1.1-informational?style=flat-square)

+**for the moment, the controller only manages IngressRoute objects but if people are interested in the project then other objects like ingress could be added**

 A Helm chart for Kuma ingress watcher. it is a kubernetes controller designed to automatically monitor Traefik Ingress routes in a Kubernetes cluster and create corresponding monitors in Uptime Kuma.

 **Homepage:** <https://github.com/SQuent/helm-kuma-ingress-watcher>